robert-westenberger/knowledgebase/docker/dockerizing-a-javascript-application.md

 ```

 # How to Ignore Unnecessary Files
 Use a `.dockerignore` file for ignoring unnecessary files.

+Files and directories in a `.dockerignore` will be ignored by the `COPY` instruction.

+If you do a bind mount, the `.dockerignore` will have no effect.

 ## Example `.dockerignore`
 ```
 .git